jimmery/Antonio/904255069/readme.txt

 Implementation Details:
     We simply implemented the three functions that we were supposed to.

-    There were a couple things that we found that became complications.
+    There were a couple things that we found that became complications and solutions.
     1. Initialization of treeHeight and rootPid.
         As we realized that we could read and write to any page file, we wanted to somehow write the treeHeight and rootPid value to the page file somehow.
 We took the easy